tock/tock/doc/Compilation.md

 ```

 The `--release` argument tells Cargo to invoke the Rust compiler with
-optimizations turned on and without debug symbols. `--target` points Cargo to
+optimizations turned on. `--target` points Cargo to the target specification
-the target specification which includes the LLVM data-layout definition,
+which includes the LLVM data-layout definition, architecture definitions for
-architecture definitions for the compiler, arguments to pass to the linker and
+the compiler, arguments to pass to the linker and compilation options such as
-compilation options such as floating-point support.
+floating-point support.

 ### Xargo